colin-ho/advent-of-code-2023/README.md

 # Part 2: 42 (41.0ns)
 ```

-The `solve` command runs your solution against real puzzle inputs.
-To run an optimized build of your code, append the `--release` flag as with any other rust program.
+The `solve` command runs the solution against real puzzle inputs.
+To run an optimized build, append the `--release` flag as with any other rust program.

 ### ➡️ Run all solutions